SoujanyaPonnapalli/ScalingBlockchains/Consensus/Algorand.md

 ## Evaluation

-Algorand is evaluated on 1000 Amazon EC2 virtual machines, geographically distributed across 20 major cities around the world.
+- Algorand is evaluated on 1000 Amazon EC2 virtual machines, distributed across 20 major cities around the world.
-Bandwidth of each user is capped at 20Mbps and the money is equally distributed amongst the users.
-Algorand achieves around 125x the throughput of Bitcoin, which is around 875 transactions per second.
+- Bandwidth of each user is capped at 20Mbps and the money is equally distributed amongst the users.
+- Algorand achieves around 125x the throughput of Bitcoin, which is around 875 transactions per second.

 ## Results from the paper